1. What personal data do we collect from you?

 3.2.2 Other service providers within the BRITA Group

-Some accounts are managed for accounting purposes by companies affiliated to BRITA GmbH (BRITA Group companies) as defined in Section 15 of the German Stock Corporation Act (Aktiengesetz - AktG).
+Some accounts are managed for accounting purposes by companies affiliated to BRITA SE (BRITA Group companies) as defined in Section 15 of the German Stock Corporation Act (Aktiengesetz - AktG).
 The legal basis for sharing data is our legitimate interest in sharing customer data within a corporate group for administrative purposes, Art.
 6, para.
 1 (f) of the GDPR.

 3.2.3 Local sales companies